PointerToNextPole/my-learning-note/webpack学习笔记.md

   });
 ```

 If the script loading will fail before webpack starts loading of that script by itself (webpack just creates a script tag to load its code, if that script is not on a page), that catch handler won't start till [chunkLoadTimeout](https://webpack.js.org/configuration/output/#outputchunkloadtimeout) is not passed.
 This behavior can be unexpected.
-But it's explainable — webpack can not throw any error, cause webpack doesn't know, that script failed.
+But it's explainable — <font color=red>webpack can not throw any error</font>, <font color=lightSeaGreen>cause webpack doesn't know, that script failed</font>.
 Webpack will add onerror handler to the script right after the error has happen.

 **<font color=dodgerBlue>To prevent such problem</font> you can add your own onerror handler**, which removes the script in case of any error: